-- a Term Loan for an initial amount of 550 million euros; principal amounts outstanding under the Term Loan at March 31, 2025 amount to 200 million euros after partial repayment in November and December 2024 of 350 million euros in principal, and - a revolving credit facility (RCF) of 550 million euros (including a Swingline credit facility with a maximum principal amount of 50 million euros), undrawn at March 31, 2025.
+- a Term Loan for an initial amount of 550 million euros; principal amounts outstanding under the Term Loan at May 31, 2025, amount to 200 million euros after partial repayment in November and December 2024 of 350 million euros in principal, and - a revolving credit facility (RCF) of 550 million euros (including a Swingline credit facility with a maximum principal amount of 50 million euros), undrawn at May 31, 2025.

-The margin applicable to the term loan is 1.75% above Euribor, and the margin applicable to the revolving credit facility is 1.25% above Euribor.
+The margin applicable to the term loan is 1.75% above Euribor, and the margin applicable to the revolving credit facility is 1.25% (1,35% for drawdowns in dollars) above Euribor.
 In both cases, these margins may be adjusted in accordance with the provisions of the Syndicated Loan Agreement, depending on the Company's ESG performance and level of financial leverage (total net debt to adjusted EBITDA).

-In addition, on December 5, 2024, the Company set up a revolving credit facility (RCF) for a maximum principal amount of 250 million euros (including a Swingline credit facility for a maximum principal amount of 25 million euros) (the "Revolving Credit Facility" and together with the Syndicated Credit Facility, the "Existing Credit Facilities").
-The Revolving Facility Agreement has a maturity of three years, which can be extended twice by a further year.
+In addition, on December 5, 2024, the Company set up a revolving credit facility (RCF) for a maximum principal amount of 250 million euros (including a Swingline credit facility for a maximum principal amount of 25 million euros) (the "Revolving Credit Facility" and together with the Syndicated Credit Facility, the "Existing Credit Facilites").
+The Revolving Facility Agreement has a maturity of three years from the date of signing of the Revolving Credit Facility, which can be extended twice by a further year.
 The applicable margin under the Revolving Credit Facility has initially been set at 0.80% above Euribor, subject to adjustment at any time depending on the Company's long-term credit rating.
-The credit line under the Revolving Credit Facility was undrawn at March 31, 2025.
+The credit line under the Revolving Credit Facility was drawn for an amount of \in 120 million on May 9, 2025 for a term of one month (it being specified that this drawdown may be renewed at the end of this period, if necessary, upon decision of the Company).